Ishiobiukwu Gedegwum

-Ishiobiukwu Gedegwum is the ancient palace of the Orlu people.
-This is the residence of the traditional monarchy of Orlu, known as the Igwe of Orlu in Nigeria.
+Orlu Ishiobiukwu Gedegwum is the ancient palace and nerve centre of the Orlu people.
+It is the royal residence and socio-cultural foundation of the traditional monarchy of Orlu, known as the Igwe of Orlu in Nigeria.
 Located in Imo state, the palace is often at the centre of state occasions and royal hospitality.
 It has always been a focal point for traditional festivals, ceremonies and dispute resolution.

-The original pre-colonial features, many of which survive, include the Ancient Obi-Hall, the remodelled Mansion of Duruojinnaka (and his forebears), the old Kitchen, Antique Expedition Cannons, the Ekwe-ukwu, the symbolic Iroko trees and the Central Chrysophyllum africanum-tree in Ishiobiukwu of Orlu.
+The original pre-colonial features, many of which are still intact, include the Ancient Obi-Hall, the remodelled Mansion of Duruojinnaka (and his forebears), the remodelled Cycene, the Antique Expedition Cannons, the Ekwe-ukwu, the symbolic Iroko trees and the Central Chrysophyllum africanum-tree in Ishiobiukwu of Orlu.

 Eze Patick I, Crown-Prince Pats-Acholonu, Dr. B.C.
-Douglas Acholonu, Igwe Patrick II and other members of the Royal family oversaw the remodelling of the estate from the 1930s to the 2020s.
+Douglas Acholonu, Igwe Patrick II, Chief Veronica Acholonu (Adaobi / Princess Royal) and other members of the Royal family oversaw the remodelling of the estate from the 1930s to the 2020s.

-Current Obi custodian
+Recent Obi custodians

-The current King of Orlu and custodian of Ishiobiukwu Gedegwum is Eze Dr. Patrick II Chinedu Acholonu, Igwe XI, Duru IX of Orlu.
+The current King of Orlu and custodian of Ishiobiukwu Gedegwum is Eze Dr. Patrick-II Chinedu Acholonu, Igwe XI, Duru IX of Orlu.
 As the eleventh Igwe (King), he is also the ninth Duru (Noble), the highest Ofor holder, Opara or Okwara (Primus inter pares) and Obi Custodian of the Orlu kingdom.
 Igwe-XI is the head of "Ogu-Ọzọ" traditional heritage and the Ọzọ institution.
 He is a humble servant of Orlu town.
 His siblings are: